OpenEnergyPlatform/open-MaStR/docs/dataset.md

 For units with a net capacity of less than 30 kW, some location information is restricted from publication.
 This includes street names, house numbers, parcel designations, and exact coordinates of units.
 The most detailed location information accessible for all units is the postal code or the municipality.

-In our paper titled [Analyzing Data Reliability in Germany's Energy System: A Validation of Unit Locations of the Marktstammdatenregister](https://arxiv.org/abs/2304.10581), we provide further insights into the content and quality of the dataset.
+In our paper titled [Monitoring Germany's Core Energy System Dataset: A Data Quality Analysis of the Marktstammdatenregister](https://doi.org/10.1145/3717413.3717421), we provide further insights into the content and quality of the dataset.

 ## Content